OfflineHQ/marketplace/README.md

 - [Playwright](https://playwright.dev) test runner for E2E and components test
 - [Graphql Code Generator](https://www.the-guild.dev/graphql/codegen/) a generator for the graphql schemas and a client builders with provided queries.

-## Flavors

-Looking for a specific feature ?
-We have a few flavors 🍦 to choose from:

-- [with_waltid_idpkit](/sebpalluel/offline/tree/with_waltid_idpkit): a flavor that uses the [WaltID IDPKit](https://walt.id/idp-kit) to provide sign-in in with a DID.
-- [with_web2_signin](/sebpalluel/offline/tree/with_web2_signin): a flavor that uses the common Web2 sign-in methods such as OAuth or Email/Password.

 ## Libraries

 ### Next Auth